- Can nonresident partners be included in the required withholding for employees?

 If a lower-tier entity is withholding for ultimate nonresident members, the lower-tier entity must also report the amount of withholding to those ultimate nonresident members.
 If the lower-tier entity is withholding for an upper-tier entity, the amount withheld must be reported to the upper-tier entity and the upper-tier entity must then report the appropriate portion of withholding to each member (resident and nonresident).

-A pass-through entity is not required to withhold from income distributable to a tax-exempt entity member if that income is not taxable to the entity member.
+A pass-through entity is not required to withhold from income distributable to a tax-exempt entity member if that income is not taxable to the member.
 However, the pass-through entity may not be aware of the tax status of each of its members.
 A nonprofit, or tax-exempt, member may be required to provide the pass-through entity with documentation showing the tax-exempt status.

 A fiscal year business should calculate member withholding based on the year in which the fiscal year ends.
-For instance, if an entity's fiscal year is July 1, 2022 through June 30, 2023, income for that period is considered income earned in 2023.
-For 2023 purposes, withholding must be based on the income for the period July 1, 2022 through June 30, 2023.
+For instance, if an entity's fiscal year is July 1, 2025 through June 30, 2026, income for that period is considered income earned in 2026.
+For 2026 purposes, withholding must be based on the income for the period July 1, 2025 through June 30, 2026.

 Example: Partnership XYZ operates on a fiscal year ending on September 30.
 Maine apportionment is 50%.
 Partner A is not a resident of Maine and owns a 33% share of Partnership XYZ.
 Partner A files a calendar year return.

-Revised: April 5, 2024
+Revised: April 6, 2026

-16. Real estate withholding ("REW") has been withheld for an entity during the year.
+16. Real estate withholding (REW) has been withheld for an entity during the year.
 Should the REW funds be listed on Form 941P-ME as payment withheld?

 No. The REW payment may be deducted from the withholding required for the year.
 Simply reduce the amount of pass-through withholding by the amount of REW withholding.
 REW payments are reported to Maine Revenue Services separately on Form REW-1.
 Each member’s share of real estate withholding payments may be entered in Box 3 of Form 1099ME.

-Revised: April 5, 2024
+Revised: April 6, 2026

-Revised: April 5, 2024
+Revised: April 6, 2026

-The lower-tier entity must withhold from its upper-tier members unless it obtains Form 941AF-ME from an upper-tier entity to be exempt.
+The lower-tier entity must withhold from its upper-tier members unless it obtains Form 941AF-ME (Nonresident exemption affidavit) from an upper-tier entity to be exempt.
 At the end of the year, the lower-tier entity is required to provide the upper-tier entity with Form 1099ME showing the portion of withholding for the year that is attributable to that upper-tier entity.
 The upper-tier entity then provides its members with Form 1099ME reporting their proportionate distributive share of the withholding in box 2.

 20. Are withholding statements required to be filed by the pass-through entity at the end of the year?